Whether you do it yourself, or hire a company, observing the following suggestions will make a big difference in the quality of your lawn.

 - Kentucky bluegrass and perennial ryegrass needs 2-6 lbs of nitrogen per 1000 sq. ft. per season and tall fescue and fine fescue needs 1-4 lbs.

-- Slow-release fertilizer is preferable to quick release.
+- Slow-release fertilizer is generally preferable to quick release.

 - If possible, irrigate following fertilization.

-- Blow off the hard surfaces following an application.
+- Blow off the hard surfaces following granular applications.